Population:

 1452 - 1455 | Gutenberg prints the famous Gutenberg Bible in Mainz |

 1462 | Loss of free city status as Mainz is conquered by the troops of the Archbishop of Nassau.
-Mainz becomes his residential city without autonomy. |
+Mainz becomes his residential city with no autonomy. |

-1477 | Foundation of university |
+1477 | Founding of university |

 1792/93 | Republic of Mainz |